 We all need feedback in order to learn.
 Touch a hot stove – immediate feedback!
 Say the wrong thing and the room goes quiet.
 Try something new and it doesn’t work … until we modify our approach.
-Without feedback we would continue harmful and ineffective activities.
+Leveraging feedback helps ensure we don’t continue to practice harmful and ineffective activities.

 So why don’t we like feedback?
 In fact, many people stick their fingers in their ears, figuratively or literally, rejecting help to make better choices.